-- Fran Godfrey was referred to as Frank Godfrey.
+- Fran Godfrey was referred to as 'Frank Godfrey'.

-- John Birt, the then Director General of the BBC, became Bert Birt.
+- John Birt, the then Director General of the BBC, became 'Bert Birt'.

-- John Marsh became Jean Marsh.
-And then at some point he became known as Boggy Two-Sheds instead.
+- John Marsh became 'Jean Marsh'.
+And then at some point he became known as 'Boggynote Two-Sheds' instead.

-- Running Gag: Plenty of them.
-Some of the classics over the years include the obsession with the real, dark purpose behind traffic cones; the man who takes his budgerigar for a walk; a lighthouse fifty miles inlandnote ; the idea that Wogan has a blackboard with him in the studio and encourages his listeners to 'look' at it through the radio speakers; and most generally of all, the problems and nostalgia associated with being a TOG.
+- Some of the classics over the years include the obsession with the real, dark purpose behind traffic cones; the man who takes his budgerigar for a walk; a lighthouse fifty miles inlandnote ; the idea that Wogan had a blackboard with him in the studio and encouraged his listeners to 'look' at it through the radio speakers; and most general of all, the problems and nostalgia associated with being a TOG.

 - Despite having been married to the same woman since 1965 and not being married to anyone else before her, Wogan would usually publicly refer to his wife as "the present Mrs. Wogan".
 After his knighthood he upgraded this to "the present Lady Wogan".